How to visit Rainbow Mountain In Peru? Well, let me tell you! 🏔

 It’s not even that I’m scared of the challenge, I think I just get ‘performance anxiety’ and it’s so unfounded because as most people will have you know, things like hiking pretty much just involve putting one foot in front of the other (once you sort out the logistics and your hiking supplies – the part which never has me nervous).

 We booked our trip with FlashpackerConnect – they’d been doing this here long before most people and in fact, when we looked to book back in the UK, they’re the only ones we could find.
 I’m so glad we did though because they were amazing – they took care of everything and even carried extra oxygen with you, just in case the altitude sickness got too much to handle.

-Our day started off very early – we got picked up in Cusco from our hotel at 2am.
-We then drove 3 hours to get to the base of the trek (we were asleep for pretty much all of this), arriving at the entry to the mountains long before the sun started to shine.
+Our day started off very early – we got picked up in Cusco from our hotel at 2 am.
+We then drove 3 hours to get to the base of the trek (we were asleep for pretty much all of this), arriving at the entry to visit Rainbow Mountain In Peru long before the sun started to shine.

 The extra things we brought with us were:

 - The waterproof gear we had for hiking Huayna Picchu (the impressive mountain right next to Machu Picchu)

 - Winter gear – hats, fleeces, jumpers, gloves…etc (it’s cold in the morning but warms up considerably come afternoon)

 - Sunglasses (I didn’t use these though)